Roygebrayel/Car-Race-Website/README.md

 ### HTML

--we've made 5 HTML pages all of them about registration forms and home page
+- we've made 5 HTML pages all of them about registration forms and home page

 ### CSS

--we've made the css files related to the html to design the website
+- we've made the css files related to the html to design the website

 ### json